 - Work with local communities to ensure they are active participants in wildlife conservation and receive economic incentives that improve livelihoods.

-- Governments must commit to enforcing their wildlife crime laws and commitments to international treaties to foster more effective international collaboration on investigations to address the entire criminal supply chain, particularly in Asia.
+- Continued cooperation and enforcement by governments of their wildlife crime laws and commitments to international treaties to foster more effective international collaboration on investigations to address the entire criminal supply chain.

 - Continue to improve habitats and return rhinos to their former ranges.